 As synthetic products, our peptides do not need complex fermentation facilities, allowing their production to be easily sourced from multiple vendors at lower costs than mammalian cell products.
 We are driving the development of the next generation of orally-available drugs.
 Certain cyclic peptides are being developed into orally-available drugs, as exemplified by the Company’s high-value target developed in collaboration with Merck.
 We can also use this platform to develop novel macrocycle peptides to guide the development of orally-available, traditional small molecule drugs such as our oral C5 inhibitors.

-Ra Pharma utilizes a process called “mRNA display” to produce extremely large and diverse libraries of peptides from which to screen for potential product candidates.
+Ra Pharmaceuticals utilizes a process called “mRNA display” to produce extremely large and diverse libraries of peptides from which to screen for potential product candidates.

 - Creating peptide-mRNA fusion libraries: mRNA is translated into peptides by ribosomes using both naturally occurring amino acids and non-natural amino acids.
 The antibiotic puromycin is linked to each mRNA to create peptide-mRNA fusions.
 As a result, the translation of a relatively small amount of mRNA results in a large and diverse library of up to 100 trillion peptide-mRNA fusions.

 - Creating rigid macrocycle peptides: The peptide-mRNA display libraries are then modified chemically to link two specific amino acids together and cyclize the peptide into rigid macrocycle.
 In addition, the mRNA components of the fusions are converted to cDNA (a duplex of mRNA and DNA) at this step.